The Navigator Certificate in Human Services and Community Justice

 • The program is free to students and fully funded by the NYC Mayor’s Office of Criminal Justice.

-• Students who complete this training will be awarded a Navigator Certificate in Human Services and Community Justice from John Jay College Professional Studies.
+• Students who complete this training will be awarded a Navigator Certificate in Human Services and Community Justice from the Institute for Justice and Opportunity (IJO).

 ELIGIBILITY